VIOLENT-MOTHICA/VIOLENT-MOTHICA/README.md

 𓆩⟡𓆪 If you are wondering my age, I am 27yrs old.

 ✧˖°࿐ Before you ask, yes, we are diagnosed.
 No I will not listen to you saying "Oh you're just faking for-" Stop.
-Who ever fakes an Illness or Disability can kindly go fuck themselves.
+Who ever fakes an Illness or Disability can actually go fuck themselves.
 This isn't "cute" or "quirky."
 This is life ruining.

 𓆩⟡𓆪 You can reach me basically on anything.
 Ask first.